 Complainant and respondent have the right to be informed of the outcome.
-Complainant and respondent will be notified within two business days after the hearing, at the same time the respondent is informed of the outcome.
+Complainant and respondent will written notification within two business days after the hearing, at the same time the complainant and respondent will be informed of the appeal procedures, any changes to the results and the outcome.
 Complainant and respondent have the right to appeal the decision reached through the hearing proceedings within seven days after the hearing.